About This Website

 The more diverse the culture, the more determined I was!

-Married 25 years ago, my wife Pam, who like me loves what Africa has to offer, and I still do a lot of travelling to those remote parts of Southern Africa.
+Married in 1995, my wife Pam, who like me loves what Africa has to offer, and I still do a lot of travelling to those remote parts of Southern Africa.

-The way we’ve done it for years has become more refined, and a trusty, now old, Land Rover Defender, kitted out with every necessary (and unnecessary?) after market accessory, is our standard means of transport – as well as our local supply store and our accommodation.
+The way we did it for years was a far more refined, and trusty, 1994 200Tdi Land Rover Defender, kitted out with every necessary (and unnecessary?) after market accessory, as our standard means of transport – as well as our food pantry and our rooftop accommodation.

-I’ve also been fascinated by Johannesburg, where I was born, and where I’ve lived all my life – except for the odd years spent elsewhere, and took every opportunity to venture off and discover something new in this beguiling city!
+Closer to home, I’ve always been fascinated by Johannesburg, where I was born, and where I’ve lived most of my life – bar a few odd years in ‘exile’, and took every opportunity to venture off and discover something new in this beguiling city!

 It’s all these travel experiences that have really enriched my life, and I cannot help myself when anyone asks for help or suggestions!